apache/drill/_docs/configure-drill/120-configuring-the-drill-shell.md

 ---
 title: "Configuring the Drill Shell"
-date: 2016-11-21 22:14:41 UTC
+date: 2018-12-21
 parent: "Configure Drill"
 ---
+Drill uses SQLLine as the Drill shell.
+SQLLine is a pure-Java console-based utility for connecting to relational databases and running SQL commands.

+Starting in Drill 1.15, Drill uses SQLLine 1.6, which you can customize through the Drill [configuration file, drill-sqlline-override.conf]({{site.baseurl}}/docs/configuring-the-drill-shell/#customizing-sqlline-in-the-drill-sqlline-override.conf-file).
+Before installing and running Drill with SQLLine 1.6, delete the old SQLLine history file The history file is located in the following location:

+- $HOME/.sqlline/history (UNIX, Linux, Mac OS)
+- $HOME/sqlline/history (Windows)

-After [starting the Drill shell]({{site.baseurl}}/docs/starting-drill-on-linux-and-mac-os-x/), you can type queries on the shell command line.
-At the Drill shell command prompt, typing "help" lists the configuration and other options you can set to manage shell functionality.
-Apache Drill 1.0 and later formats the resultset output tables for readability if possible.
-In this release, columns having 70 characters or more cannot be formatted.
-This document formats all output for readability and example purposes.
+After [starting the Drill shell]({{site.baseurl}}/docs/starting-drill-on-linux-and-mac-os-x/), you can run Drill shell commands and queries from the command line.
+Typing the shell command "!help" lists configuration and other options that you can set to manage shell functionality.

-Formatting tables takes time, which you might notice if running a huge query using the default `outputFormat` setting, which is `table` of the Drill shell.
-You can set another, more performant table formatting such as `csv`, as shown in the [examples]({{site.baseurl}}/docs/configuring-the-drill-shell/#examples-of-configuring-the-drill-shell).
+Formatting tables takes time, which you may notice when running a huge query using the default outputFormat.
+The default outputFormat is “table.”
+You can set the outputFormat to a more performant table formatting, such as csv, as shown in the [examples]({{site.baseurl}}/docs/configuring-the-drill-shell/#examples-of-configuring-the-drill-shell).

 ## Drill Shell Commands

-The following table lists the commands that you can run on the Drill command line.
+The following table lists the Drill shell commands that you can run from the command line:

 | Command       | Description                                                                                                                           |
 |---------------|---------------------------------------------------------------------------------------------------------------------------------------|